 Fat bikes are available for rent ranging from $15 per hour at Rikert Nordic Center in Ripton, VT to $55 for a full day reaching $75 a day at New World Sport, a Fort Collins, CO, shop that sends riders to local packed snowshoe and XC ski trails.
 Methow Cycle and Sport in Winthrop, WA has a $35 half day rate or $55 for a full day.
 Reservations are recommended for weekends and holidays.
 Methow Cycle and Sport will also provide rack adapters for customers who wish to transport rental fat bikes to the riding area of their choice.
-Other XC ski areas that have fat bikes on location to rent include Woodstock Inn & Resort in VT, Great Glen Trails in Gorham, NH, Cross Country Ski Headquarters in Roscommon, MI and in California at Bear Valley Cross Country & Adventure and Mont-Sainte-Anne, QE.
+Other XC ski areas that have fat bikes on location to rent include Woodstock Inn & Resort in VT, Great Glen Trails in Gorham, NH, Cross Country Ski Headquarters in Roscommon, MI, in California at Bear Valley Cross Country & Adventure and Mont-Sainte-Anne, QE.

 As one might imagine the price for purchasing a fat bike ranges greatly from a low-end of $200 (at Walmart) to $1,800-6,000.
 Like any other equipment the low end is probably less reliable and the high-end includes bells and whistles or are built with carbon fiber construction.